vikasjainn/vikasjainn/README.md

 I believe in a first-principles approach, focusing on creating solutions that are not only functional but also elegant and maintainable.

-- 🔭 I’m currently focused on **high-level system design** and **distributed architecture patterns**.
+- 🔭 Currently focused on **high-level system design** and **distributed architecture patterns**.
-- 🌱 I’m passionate about the entire software development lifecycle, from initial concept to deployment and beyond.
+- 🌱 Passionate about the entire SDLC — from concept to deployment.
-- 👯 I’m looking to collaborate on projects that require deep analytical thinking and creative engineering solutions.
+- 👯 Looking to collaborate on projects that require deep analytical thinking and creative engineering.
-- 💬 Ask me about **software architecture, problem-solving methodologies, or building for scale**.
+- 💬 Ask me about **software architecture, scalability, and DevOps best practices**.

 </td>
 <td valign="top" width="40%">